 Sequoia and Kings Canyon National Parks are nestled deep in the Sierra Nevada region of California.
 Sequoia is the most popular park, known for its stunning forests and epic hikes.
-Kings Canyon is one big valley with a river in the middle, providing some dramatic scenery and great photography opportunities.
+Kings Canyon National Park is one big valley with a river in the middle, providing some dramatic scenery and great photography opportunities.
 They’re right next to each other, so you have to visit both!

 Rural California isn’t written about as much as the big cities, so figuring out where to stay can be difficult.
 Sequoia National Park is surrounded by cute little villages and tourist resorts, but each has something different to offer.
 It’s super important for you to get a sense of what’s available before jumping in and booking your stay.

 Which is where we come in!
 We’ve combined our own experience with hints and tips from locals and travel experts to bring you the five best places to stay in and around Sequoia National Park.
 We’ve got epic adventures, laid-back resort towns – and even an artsy little city for you!
 We’ve even picked out the best best hotels, cabins and airbnbs for you too!